Jim Marshall (baseball)

-Rufus James Marshall (born May 25, 1931) is an American former professional baseball player, manager and coach.
+Rufus James Marshall (May 25, 1931 – September 7, 2025) was an American professional baseball player, manager, and coach.
 He spent five full years in Major League Baseball as a first baseman, outfielder and pinch hitter for five teams from 1958 through 1962.
 Then he played in Japan (with the Chunichi Dragons) from 1963 to 1965.
 After his playing career, Marshall managed the Chicago Cubs (1974–76) and the Oakland Athletics (1979) but never enjoyed a winning season in either post.
 His career big-league managing record was 229–326 (.413) and his 1979 A's squad lost 108 of 162 games (.333).

 Playing career

 Born in Danville, Illinois, and raised in Long Beach, California, he threw and batted left-handed and was listed as 6 ft 1 in tall and 190 lb.
 Marshall attended Long Beach State University.
 After beginning his professional career in 1950, he was a productive hitter during his minor league days in the Pacific Coast League of the 1950s, leading the PCL in home runs (31) and runs batted in (123) as a member of the 1954 Oakland Oaks.

 Marshall appeared in 410 MLB games over five seasons (1958–62) and batted .242 with 206 hits and 29 home runs.
 He recorded a career .994 fielding percentage, committing only nine errors in 1,602 total chances.
 He was part of the first interleague trade (without waivers) in baseball history when he was dealt by the Cubs with pitcher Dave Hillman to the Boston Red Sox for first baseman Dick Gernert on November 21, 1959.

 In addition to the Cubs, he played for the Baltimore Orioles, San Francisco Giants, New York Mets and Pittsburgh Pirates.
 He never appeared in an official game for the Red Sox, who traded him (in a waiver deal) to the Giants for pitcher Al Worthington during spring training in 1960.

 During his three full seasons in Nippon Professional Baseball, Marshall hit 78 home runs in 408 games.